BOOK PUBLISHING FOR SELF PUBLISHERS

 If you intend to typeset your own manuscript (or have it done elsewhere for you), make certain that you consult with your publisher first.
 It's true that you can save yourself some money by bringing camera-ready copy to the table, but preparing a manuscript for book publication isn't as simple as it may seem.
 What you thought was camera-ready may in fact require hours of reworking and re-formatting.
 You can save yourself a lot of time, money, and headaches by getting exact specifications beforehand.

-Our fee for typesetting is $5.00 per manuscript page (8 1/2 x 11, double-spaced).
-If you submit your manuscript on disk, we charge $2.00 a page for formatting.
+Our fee for typesetting is $8.00 per manuscript page (8 1/2 x 11, double-spaced).
+If you submit your manuscript on disk, we charge $6.00 a page for formatting

 Book Credentials

 Any book which we choose to publish under our imprint will be assigned an ISBN (International Standard Book Number).
-There is no extra charge for this service.
 Since many bookstores will not even consider selling any book that has no ISBN, this is an important credential.
-We will also have an ISBN bar code imprinted on the book cover or dust jacket--again, at no additional cost.
+We will also have an ISBN bar code imprinted on the book cover or dust jacket.
 Most bookstores now require this bar code for scanning purposes.
 We also assign a Library of Congress number to any book that qualifies for one.
 The LOC is prestigious, because your book will not only be listed in the Library of Congress, but your book will actually be on its shelves.

 Marketing & Promotion